mike-lischke/java2typescript/doc/features.md

 - `java.lang.Object.toString()` returns a Typescript string, not `java.lang.String` to avoid a circular dependency between the two classes.
 - The same holds true for `java.lang.Class.getName()` and `java.lang.Class.getSimpleName()`.
 - All classes deriving from `java.lang.Object` override the `toString()` method and return `java.lang.String`, however.
-Unfortunately, the `string` result type cannot be suppressed in derived classes, so you have to cast the result to `java.lang.String` explicitly.
-- All classes and interfaces that have a companion in Typescript (like Number, Object, String, Map etc.) are prefixed with `Java` to avoid confusion (e.g. JavaString, JavaMap etc.) and which allows to import them without conflicts.
+- All classes and interfaces that have a companion with the same name in Typescript (like Number, Object, String, Map etc.) are prefixed with `Java` to avoid confusion (e.g. JavaString, JavaMap etc.) and which allows to import them without conflicts.
 You still can use fully qualified names with the original class and interface names (e.g. `java.lang.Object`).

 ## <a name="unsupported">Unsupported Features</a>

 ### <a name="Annotations">Annotations</a>

-Annotations usually cannot be converted, except for a very few (like @final), which are implemented using decorators.
-The current implementation is however very basic.
-Don't expect much of that.
+Currently annotations are not converted.

 ### <a name="serialisation">Serialisation and Deserialisation</a>

 The serialisation concept is not supported in Typescript.

-### <a name="security">Security</a>

-Java optionally uses a security manager to manage access to certain resources, like system properties.
-The current JRE shims do not support such a manager.

 ### <a name="threading">Threading</a>

-Because TS is single threaded (and workers cannot share objects) there's no need to support any of the synchronisation methods from Java.
+Because TypeScript is single threaded (and workers cannot share objects) there's no need to support any of the synchronisation methods from Java.
 Synchronized blocks are converted to simple blocks, but the `synchronized` keyword is left as a comment in the target code to indicate that a block was originally used in multi threading scenarios and needed special attention.

-For the same reason there's no need to add `Hashtable` to the JRE shims as it is essentially just a synchronized `HashMap`.

 ### <a name="async-file-operations">Asynchronous File Operations</a>

-For the same reason (no threads) it is not possible to implement asynchronous file operations (interruptible channels etc.).
-All of these operations are either synchronous or not implemented (based on the Node.js fs module).
-This also means it is not possible to interrupt a file/channel operation or wait for it.
-Maybe at a later point we can use async file APIs to emulate these things.
+Asynchronous file operations (interruptible channels etc.) are not supported either.

 ### <a="memory-mapped-files>Memory Mapped Files</a>

-Memory mapped files require support from a native package (Node.js does not support them and in a browser they are totally out of scope).
-Since I don't want to add such a dependency (like to [mmap](https://www.npmjs.com/package/mmap)) there's no support this feature.
+Memory mapped files require support from a native package (Node.js does not support them and in a browser they are totally out of scope), so there's no support for them.

 ## <a name="symbol-resolution">Symbol Resolution and Import Resolvers</a>